Alan Connell: Ipswich Town

-AFC Bournemouth
+Bournemouth

-Connell then transferred to AFC Bournemouth after a successful trial period at the end of the 2001–02 season.
+Connell then transferred to Bournemouth after a successful trial period at the end of the 2001–02 season.
 Alan was handed his professional debut by Sean O'Driscoll on 13 August 2002 in the club's 0–0 home draw with Kidderminster Harriers.
 He would go on to score 7 goals in 14 games before he suffered a cruciate ligament injury in October 2002 in a match against Leyton Orient which ruled him out for the remainder of his first season.
 By the end of the season Bournemouth had earned promotion from Division Three via a play-off final victory over Lincoln City at the Millennium Stadium in Cardiff.
 During the 2003–04 season, Connell would only feature 7 times for The Cherries.
 His final season at Bournemouth was also thwarted by a foot injury.
 In all, 42 of his 61 appearances for the Cherries were from the substitutes' bench and he scored 11 goals.